ircdocs/modern-irc/index.md

 ### Character Codes

 Clients SHOULD use the [UTF-8](http://tools.ietf.org/html/rfc3629) character encoding on outgoing messages.
-Clients MUST be able to handle incoming messages encoded with alternative encodings, and even lines they cannot decode with any of their standard encodings.
+Clients MUST be able to handle incoming messages encoded with alternative encodings, and lines they cannot decode correctly with any of their standard encodings.

 The `'ascii'` casemapping defines the characters `a` to `z` to be considered the lower-case equivalents of the characters `A` to `Z` only.
 The `'rfc1459'` casemapping defines the same casemapping as `'ascii'`, with the addition of the characters `'{'`, `'}'`, and `'|'` being considered the lower-case equivalents of the characters `'['`, `']'`, and `'\'` respectively.
 For other casemappings used by servers, see the [`CASEMAPPING`](#casemapping-parameter) `RPL_ISUPPORT` parameter.